GitEin11/mp3_synched_lrc_spotify_downloader/README.md

-# script for spotify mp3 and synched lyrics downloader (w/ Jap to Romaji, Kor to Romaja and Chi to Pinyin translation)
-script for spotify mp3 and synched lyrics downloader (w/ Jap to Romaji, Kor to Romaja and Chi to Pinyin translation)
+# Play a song from spotify, run the script, mp3 is downloaded, lrc is downloaded and translated (JAP to Romaji, KOR to Romaja, CHI to Pinyin)

 Prereq list.